srmfx/Zicroram/README.md

 ## INSTALLATION

-Installation can be realized through it's commandline interface(CLI) through any terminal emulator installed on your linux system :
+Installation can be realized through it's commandline interface(CLI) through any terminal emulator installed on your linux distribution :

     $ ./zicroram --install-wizard